oktadev/auth0-spring-boot-angular-crud-example/README.md

 This example app shows how to create a Spring Boot API and CRUD (create, read, update, and delete) its data with a beautiful Angular + Angular Material app.

+Please read [Build a Beautiful CRUD App with Spring Boot and Angular](https://auth0.com/blog/spring-boot-angular-crud) to see how it was created.

 **Prerequisites:** [Java 17](http://sdkman.io) and [Node.js 18+](https://nodejs.org/)

 * [Getting Started](#getting-started)